How to create and download or ftp a cPanel backup

 Create a full cPanel backup and send it to another server via ftp

-The backup system on cPanel also has the ability to package up the account and send the complete backup to another server, this is useful if your account is large and your moving to a new server.
-Select “remote ftp server”
+The backup system on cPanel also has the ability to package up the account and send the complete backup to another server, this is useful if your account is large and you’re moving to a new server.
+Select “remote FTP server”

 Enter the remote ftp server details.
 Most providers don’t block ftp connections for obvious reasons but we have come across a few that utilize a whitelist.
 This isn’t fool proof and if this doesn’t work as a last restore you can use a Windows desktop or Linux Desktop to login via ftp and download and upload the backups to your new server.

 How was this article?